Personal Privacy Tips

 - “Please discreetly use the information on my insurance and driver’s license cards; both are under my PAM-Card.”

-- “Could we verify my contact info quietly?
+- “Could we verify my contact information quietly?
 I prefer not to say it in public.”

 - “Thank you for helping keep my personal information safe.”